Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

-In the next stage (Step~\ref{stp:too-many-boxes} of $\mathsf{AlgTest}$), the algorithm checks whether $D_{m',m'}$ has a $\pi$-appearance in $\bx(S,I)$.
-Such an appearance corresponds to an actual appearance in $f$ by Observation \ref{obs:homo}.
-Hence, we either find a $\pi$-appearance, or we conclude by Lemma \ref{clm:MarcusTardos} that $D_{m',m'}$ has at most $\kappa m'$ marked boxes.

-Then, in Step~\ref{stp:sparsification} of $\mathsf{AlgTest}$ we unmark each layer and each stripe that contains more than $d$ marked boxes.
-This step makes no new queries, but results in a new grid where we delete all points in unmarked boxes (these points are also deleted from $f$ correspondingly).
+In the next stage (Step~\ref{stp:too-many-boxes} of $\mathsf{AlgTest}$), the algorithm checks whether the marked boxes of $D_{m',m'}$ directly contain a $\pi$-appearance.
+Such an appearance corresponds to an actual appearance in $f$ by~\cref{obs:homo}.
+Hence, we either find a $\pi$-appearance and we are done, or we conclude by~\cref{clm:MarcusTardos} that $D_{m',m'}$ has at most $\kappa m'$ marked boxes.
+Then, in Step~\ref{stp:sparsification} of $\mathsf{AlgTest}$ we delete all points in each layer and each stripe that contains more than $d$ marked boxes.
+We additionally delete all points in all the non-dense boxes.